 The 1828 Catalogue Project

-The 1828 Catalogue Project also reconstructs U.Va.’s historical legal library on a Virtual Bookshelf.
+In October 2017, when this grant-funded work is complete, users will be able to search and explore the Library’s 1828 Catalogue collection through a new Virtual Bookshelf tool.
 This digital tool displays high-resolution images of the 1828 law books as they would have appeared on the Rotunda Library shelves and uses bibliographic information from the 1828 Catalogue to enable deep research into this historical book collection.
-By expanding access to these historical texts, this project aims to fulfill one of Jefferson’s foundational goals for U.Va., that its library serve as a robust and open portal for scholarly knowledge.